-The District implements regulations and practices which will ensure compliance with the federal Safe and Drug-Free Schools and Communities Act and all regulations and rules promulgated pursuant thereto.
+The District shall implement regulations and practices which will ensure compliance with the DrugFree Schools and Communities Act and all regulations and rules promulgated pursuant thereto.
 The District's safe and drug-free schools program is established in accordance with principles of effectiveness as required by law to respond to such harmful effects.
-The consistent message of the program is that the use of illicit drugs and the unlawful possession and use of alcohol is wrong and harmful.